jganetsk/impossible-escape/README.tex.md

 We will choose to make $C$ the vector space $\{0, 1\}^{64}$.
 In other words, $C$ is the group of 64-bit bitvectors, using XOR as the $+$ operator.
 Incidentally, these groups are also Abelian, in case we happen to use commutativity below.

-- We choose this group as the standard basis $B \subset C$ is the set of valid moves that prisoner #1 can make.
+- Note the standard basis $B \subset C$ is the set of valid moves that prisoner #1 can make.
 - $\Delta c \in B$ is the move that prisoner #1 will make.
 Therefore, $c_{1} = c_{0} + \Delta c$
 - $f$ is a group homomorphism from $f : C \rightarrow S$
 - We know that $S$ is a set with 64 elements, but we have not yet decided how to make it into a group.
 That will come later.